How to Submit Claims

 FSBP provides access to Aetna’s Aexcel specialists network.
 Aexcel is a designation for doctors and doctor groups in 12 medical specialty areas:

 - Cardiothoracic surgery

 - General surgery

 - Vascular surgery

-Doctors with the Aexcel designation will have a blue star next to their listing in the provider search results or you may choose the option to “Show Only Aexcel Providers” when you submit your search terms.
+Doctors with the Aexcel designation will have a blue star next to their listing in the provider search results.
 The Evaluation Standards are:

 - Volume: In order to compare like practices, Aetna first evaluates volume by identifying doctors who have managed at least 20 episodes of care for Aetna members over the past three years.

 - Clinical Performance: Doctors must meet standards in one of five categories.
 Those categories are (1) use of technology; (2) alignment with Institutes of Quality®; (3) certification by an external entity such as the National Committee for Quality Assurance; (4) performance-based improvement model; or (5) claim-based measures.

 - Efficiency: Aetna examines what these doctors charge Aetna members for services and how many and what types of services they perform.
 Aetna considers all costs of care, the number of patients served with chronic or complex conditions, and risk-adjustment factors like age, gender, and disease risk.